FAQ's for Faculty

 How do I extend time on exams in Moodle?

-The Learning Center will have limited space to provide in-person extended test time for students in the fall of 2020.
+The Learning Center will have limited space to provide in-person extended test time for students in the spring of 2021.
 Many faculty are choosing to offer take-home exams or to use different assessment measures.
 If faculty choose to use Moodle as a platform for hosting their exams, they are responsible for ensuring students with approved accommodations are given the appropriate length of time for any timed tests, exams, and quizzes.
 To manually extend an individual student’s allotted exam time, please follow the instructions found on this page.

 Again, not all accommodations for extended time on exams are configured the same (e.g. some are for 1.5x on exams, others are for 2.0x).
-The individual Clockwork notification you received via email from the Learning Center specifies the amount of time students’ exams should be extended.
+The individual ClockWork notification you received via email from the Learning Center specifies the amount of time students’ exams should be extended.

 Note that this accommodation is distinct from “extended time on assignments” which implies due date flexibility and requires clear communication and negotiation of details between students and their faculty.